jasperboyd/L_Systems/README.md

 An openGl program that parses and displays L Trees for CS260.

 ##todo
-    - clean parser
+    - optimize and clean parser
-        - style
-        - functions
-    - implement in opengl
+    - debug opengl implementation
+        - get rid of disconnected lines
-         - implement turtle
+    - report